 Every year around 75,000 Americans learn that they have AFib, joining the five million other Americans who are estimated to already have the condition.
 In fact, it’s the most common type of arrhythmia, or abnormal heart rhythm.

 If you or your loved ones are interested in learning more about this condition, you’ve come to the right place.
-Below we offer five ways to help make you more aware about AFib.
+Below we offer four ways to help make you more aware about AFib.

 1. Watch this video.

 Looking for stats on AFib?
 Save yourself the Google search.
 Head over to the Alliance’s Silver Book® site for an extensive collection of statistics and infographics on atrial fibrillation…all in one place.

 3. Learn something new about AFib every day.